zenml-io/zenml/docs/book/guidelines/best-practices.md

 ## Tips

 * Use `zenml GROUP explain` to explain what everything is
-* Run `zenml stack up` after switching stacks (but this is also enforced by validations that check if the stack is up)

 For a practical example on all of the above, please check out [ZenML Projects](https://github.com/zenml-io/zenml-projects) which are practical